cynthialmy/cynthialmy.github.io/resume.md

 ## Chat?

-Ready to dive into a discussion that could range from the intricacies of data mesh technology to the hidden gems of our next travel destinations?
-Or perhaps, explore potential collaborations, business ideas, or simply exchange life stories?
+Ready to discuss the intricacies of data mesh technology, brainstorm potential collaborations, or simply share travel tips and life stories?
+Let's connect!

-Feel free to reach out directly at [cynthiamengyuanli@gmail.com](mailto:cynthiamengyuanli@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/mengyuan-li-cynthia/).
+You can reach out to me directly at [cynthiamengyuanli@gmail.com](mailto:cynthiamengyuanli@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/mengyuan-li-cynthia/).
+If you'd prefer, you can also book a chat with me through [Calendly](https://calendly.com/cynthiali/30min).
 I’m just a message away!